Myrtle–Wyckoff Avenues station: BMT Myrtle Avenue Line platforms

-The Myrtle–Wyckoff Avenues station on the BMT Myrtle Avenue Line (originally named Wyckoff Avenue station) is an elevated local station located entirely in Brooklyn (unlike the Canarsie Line station, which is located partially in Brooklyn and partially in Queens).
+The Myrtle–Wyckoff Avenues station on the BMT Myrtle Avenue Line (originally named Wyckoff Avenue station) is an elevated station located entirely in Brooklyn (unlike the Canarsie Line station, which is located partially in Brooklyn and partially in Queens).

 The tower that existed east of this station was also built in anticipation of a junction between this line and an elevated line above Wyckoff Avenue.
 The tower never had an interlocking machine installed, and was used as an office instead.